1 Keeping your data safe

 7 Whereabouts is my personal data kept?

 7.1 We use Box for cloud storage.
 Box is based in the USA and is certified with the EU–US Privacy Shield framework.
 This means that Box protects your personal data in the USA in a way that has been approved by the European Commission.
 You can find out more about Privacy Shield, and Box's certification, here.

-7.2 Some of our other third party suppliers will also use other cloud storage providers who store personal data outside of the UK and the European Economic Area (EEA) and/or transfer personal data to affiliates worldwide to ensure that they can continue to provide their services to us.
-Where this happens, any transfers of personal data outside the UK EEA will be covered by one or more of the following measures:
+7.2 Some of our other third-party suppliers will also use other cloud storage providers who store personal data outside of the UK and the European Economic Area (EEA) and/or transfer personal data to affiliates worldwide to ensure that they can continue to provide their services to us.
+Where this happens, any transfers of personal data outside the UK or the EEA will be covered by one or more of the following measures to protect it:

 7.2.1 EU-US Privacy Shield framework, as described above;

 7.2.2 Model contract clauses, which are standard sets of contractual clauses approved by the European Commission as ensuring an adequate level of protection of personal data outside the UK and the EEA; or

 7.2.3 Binding corporate rules, which are sets of rules entered into between group companies that require affiliates outside the UK and the EEA to protect data in the same way as it is protected within the UK and the EEA.

 8 How long do you keep my personal data for?